joshgerdes/jekyll-uno/_posts/2022-07-27-microsoft-azure-zonalallocationfailed.md

 ##### Purchase On-demand Capacity Reservation

-On-demand Capacity Reservation enables you to reserve Compute capacity in an Azure region or an Availability Zone for any duration of time.
+[On-demand Capacity Reservation](https://docs.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview?WT.mc_id=AZ-MVP-5004796 "On-demand Capacity Reservation"){:target="_blank"} enables you to reserve Compute capacity in an Azure region or an Availability Zone for any duration of time.

 Unlike [Reserved Instances](https://azure.microsoft.com/en-us/pricing/reserved-vm-instances/?WT.mc_id=AZ-MVP-5004796 "Reserved Instances"){:target="_blank"}, you do not have to sign up for a 1-year or a 3-year term commitment.